yuchen-x/MacroMARL/README.md

 pip install -e .
 ```

-## Commands for Experiments
+## Run Experiments
-All the commands for experiments can be found in the bash files under `experiments/`.
+All the commands for running experiments can be found in the bash files under `experiments/`.
 Note that each bash file can launch all experiments in parallel.

 ## Code Structure
 - `./scripts/ma_hddrqn.py` the main files for all algorithms